Litle History, Family Crest & Coats of Arms

 Early Origins of the Litle family

 This web page shows only a small excerpt of our Litle research.
-Another 162 words (12 lines of text) are included under the topic Early Litle History in all our PDF Extended History products and printed products wherever possible.
+Another 225 words (16 lines of text) covering the years 1376, 1426, 1448, 1580 and are included under the topic Early Litle History in all our PDF Extended History products and printed products wherever possible.

 Litle Spelling Variations